HOST A CLASS AT YOUR RANGE!

 Answer: Hosting a course is easy.
 Once you have decided to host a class, you will be sent a checklist to follow.
 Basically, your responsibilities are:

 - Find a local range that would allow a host course.

-- First, please fill out the hosting request form (for tracking and scheduling purposes): Request a Class
+- First, please fill out a Host a Class Form

 - You will be contacted by Shooting-Performance and a date will be scheduled.